hexbyte-lab/AI-Chatbot/MODERNIZATION_SUMMARY.md

 ## 🤔 Questions?

-**Q: Should I use the tkinter or Gradio version?**
+**Q: Which version should I use?**
-A: Gradio (specifically `app_gradio_persistent.py`).
-It's superior in every way.
+A: Use `app_gradio_persistent.py` for the best experience - it has persistence, session management, and all features.

-**Q: Will my old conversations work?**
+**Q: Will my conversations be saved?**
-A: The tkinter version didn't save anything, so there's nothing to migrate.
-Start fresh with the persistent version.
+A: Yes!
+When using `app_gradio_persistent.py`, all conversations are saved to SQLite automatically.

 **Q: Do I need a GPU?**
 A: Recommended for local models, but you can use cloud APIs (OpenAI, Claude) without a GPU.